jacobbaek/grafana-backup-cli/README.md

 # Grafana dashboard json files Backup cli tool
+Backup the Grafana dashboards using API and Save into Git server

 # What is in
 * collect dashboard json files from grafana using API